-2.5.3.
+3.5.3.
 The WDC for Geophysics and Marine Geology7

-The World Data Centre (WDC) for Geophysics and Marine Geology, in Boulder USA, is operated by, and collocated with, the National Geophysical Data Centre (NGDC) and manages all types of data from the ocean floor.
-These include descriptions and analyses of seafloor samples, deep drilling data, underway geophysical measurements, and derived gridded data sets including total sediment thickness of the world oceans.
+The World Data Centre (WDC) for Geophysics and Marine Geology, in Boulder, USA, is operated by, the National Geophysical Data Centre (NGDC).
+It manages all types of data from the ocean floor including descriptions and analyses of seafloor samples, deep drilling data, geophysical measurements, and derived gridded data sets including total sediment thickness of the world oceans.
 Other data types include coastlines and plate boundaries.